jmanoj0905/Serverless-CV-Match/README.md

 # Resume Match

-Upload your PDF résumé → Lambda extracts text (Textract if scanned) → embeds with Amazon Bedrock → compares against jobs in S3 → Bedrock LLM explains the match → results appear in the browser.
+Upload your PDF resume → Lambda extracts text (Textract if scanned) → embeds with Amazon Bedrock → compares against jobs in S3 → Bedrock LLM explains the match → results appear in the browser.

 ---